 - When and where will they read your message?

-Knowing who you’re trying to reach is important to deliver tailor-made copy that helps your small business grow.
+Knowing who you’re trying to reach is important.
+It allows you to deliver tailor-made copy that helps your small business grow.
 So if you want to write even better marketing copy, make sure to define your target market and ideal client.

 Find out more about how to attract more of your ideal clients for your small business.